Halle Berry: Early work and breakthrough (1989–1999)

-She starred in the psychological thriller Gothika opposite Robert Downey, Jr. in November 2003, during which she broke her arm in a scene with Downey, who twisted her arm too hard.
-Production was halted for eight weeks.
+She starred in the psychological thriller Gothika opposite Robert Downey, Jr. in November 2003.
+She had broken her arm while filming a scene with Downey, who twisted her arm too hard.
+Production was halted for eight weeks while she healed.
 It was a moderate hit at the United States box office, taking in $60 million; it earned another $80 million abroad.
 Berry appeared in the nu metal band Limp Bizkit's music video for "Behind Blue Eyes" for the motion picture soundtrack for the film.
 The same year, she was named No. 1 in FHM's 100 Sexiest Women in the World poll.

-Berry starred as the title role in the film Catwoman, for which she received US$12.5 million. and is widely regarded by critics as one of the worst films ever made.
+Berry starred as the title role in the film Catwoman, for which she received US$12.5 million.
+It is widely regarded by critics as one of the worst films ever made.
 She was awarded the Worst Actress Razzie Award for her performance; she appeared at the ceremony to accept the award in person (while holding her Oscar from Monster's Ball) with a sense of humor, considering it an experience of the "rock bottom" in order to be "at the top."
 Holding the Academy Award in one hand and the Razzie in the other she said, "I never in my life thought that I would be up here, winning a Razzie!
 It's not like I ever aspired to be here, but thank you.
 When I was a kid, my mother told me that if you could not be a good loser, then there's no way you could be a good winner."